glof2/pyimgdow/README.md

 -Grequests
 -BeautifulSoup
 # Example
-The library is bundled with an example program if you download it from master-branch.
+The library is bundled with an example script if you download it from master-branch.
 The script asks the user for some data, and based on the input it downloads images from a site.